zlipson1999/ATOM-Pi/wakeword/README.md

 ## Then: validate BEFORE installing

-On the machine holding the model + your recorded dataset:
+On the machine holding the model + your recorded dataset, from the repository root:

     pip install openwakeword onnxruntime numpy
     python validate_model.py hey_atom.onnx --data data/